 2. Delivery & Pickup

 Delivery and Pickup should be two separate SOPs.
-While it may be tempting to have them as one, as the process may be similar, there are different things that your crew will need to look out for on delivery vs. pickup.
+While it may be tempting to group them together, as the processes may be similar, there are different things that your crew will need to look out for on delivery vs. pickup.
 For example, your pickup crew may have to manage damaged items upon pickup, whereas your delivery crew may have to improvise an alternative drop off point if the original drop off location is inaccessible.

-Providing your crews with SOPs specific to their responsibilities gives them approved options to take when things don’t go as planned and reduces the need for them to call when something does happen.
+Providing your crews with SOPs specific to their responsibilities gives them approved actions to take when things don’t go as planned.
+It also reduces the need for them to call when something does happen.

 3. New Hire Training

-New hire training will likely include many of your other SOPs, but should be designed so that information builds off of core knowledge.
+New hire training will likely include many of your other event SOPs, but should be designed so that information builds off of core knowledge.
 Giving a new hire all of the information they will need all at once will likely overwhelm them, so it’s best to start with the basics and build up as they learn.
-Like building a house, starting with a solid foundation if key for creating a structure— or in this case, a team member— that lasts.
+Like building a house, starting with a solid foundation is key for creating a structure—or in this case, a team member—that lasts.

 4. Inclement Weather